Nukesor/archivebot/README.md

 # Archive-Bot

-A handy telegram bot which allows to store files on your server, which are posted in a chat.
+A handy bot which enables to download files from telegram chats to your server.

-For example, this is great to collect images and videos from all members of your last holiday trip or simply to push backups or interesting files from your telegram chats to your server.
+For instance, this is great to collect images and videos from the members of your last holiday trip or to simply push backups or interesting files from your telegram chats to your server.

-If you forward messages from other chats and `sort_by_user` is on, the file will still be saved under the name of the original owner.

 To send multiple uncompressed pictures and videos with your phone:
 1. Click the share button